Assignment 1: Cartography

 Task 3: Design a map

-You will design a map of the world that shows demographic
+Design a map of the world that shows demographic information for

 - Setup: Download the data file